 Group Facilitation | Seminars

 Conventional practices (think most psychotherapies, self-help and how-to literature and videos) can work well with the day-to-day challenges that most of us face at one time or another.
 Yet some of us are forced out of the mainstream into much deeper waters when faced with the consequences of an addiction, whether our own or someone else’s.
-I know this because I was raised by two active alcoholics, became one myself, and then started a lifelong recovery path predicated on abstinence over 37 years ago.
+I know this because I was raised by two excessive substance users, became one myself, and then started a lifelong recovery path predicated on abstinence over 37 years ago.

 SUBSTANCE USE | EMOTIONAL RECOVERY CONSULTATION

 I provide consultation on a short or longer-term basis to people looking for recovery or who want to deepen their emotional recovery.
 Some look for harm reduction assistance; specifically their desire to use psychedelics or other chemical compounds to achieve or maintain physical and emotional recovery.
 In the instance of harm-reduction, I provide support to clients while they integrate their experience.

 These consultations turn insight and discovery gained from conversation and client self-reflection into practical action.
 It is a process by which we start determining what is important and essential, and answering questions like: what is my addiction/recovery asking me to face? what is possible right now? what is the next right step I can take? how and where am I willing to try something new or change my behavior? what actions and activities can move me toward my heart’s desire or deepest longings? where do I need to say yes or no to myself or others?